SCAGspm/spm_dm_documentation_update/scag_index.md

 * AND : SQL ‘and’ syntax, attributes must meet both query requirements
 * OR : SQL ‘or’ syntax, attributes must meet either query requirements

+> **Tip:** User can access a drop down of attributes, operators, and AND/OR/parenthesis syntax for a quicker query.

 **Query Examples:**

  **Example 1**